danny-avila/LibreChat/docs/features/plugins/make_your_own.md

 }
 ```

-Note that we're getting the necessary variable from the process env with this method
+Note that we're getting the necessary variable from the process env with this method if it isn't passed in the fields object.

+A distinction has to be made.
+The credentials are passed through `fields` when the user provides it from the frontend; otherwise, the admin can "authorize" the plugin through environment variables.

 ```js
   getServerURL() {
     const url = process.env.SD_WEBUI_URL || '';